A trip to the Eiffel Tower is incomplete without passing through this haven of tranquility and peace— The Gardens.

 Jules Vacherot designed it for the 1889 world fair to provide a scenic entry to the tower.

-There are many sites around the Eiffel tower garden that one must not miss to visit.
+There are many sites around the Eiffel Tower gardens that are not to be missed.

 The Belvederes

-The Belvederes are known for providing the best view of the Eiffel tower, making it the perfect spot to click pictures.
+The Belvederes are known for providing the best Eiffel Tower view, making it the perfect spot to click pictures.

 Follow the pathways (from entrance 2 in the east or exit 2 in the north) to get to the Belvederes located at Allée Jean Paulhan.